 Elaine currently serves on the board of directors for DBI Inc, AtmosXR, and Miravan, having served on public and private boards since 1998.
 She is also the managing director of Saeje Advisors, a strategic advisory firm for high-growth ventures, and a senior advisor to International Entrepreneurship Center, a firm focused on helping non-US companies establish a US market and base.
 She is a core faculty team member of Babson Entrepreneurial Ecosystem project, working with high growth ventures to drive economic growth in Colombia, Panama, Canada, and the US, and was on the founding faculty team of the Goldman Sachs 10,000 small business project.

-Until recently, she was the Dean of Executive and Enterprise Education at Babson College as the dean of Executive and Enterprise Education and professor of Entrepreneurial Leadership.
+Until recently, she was the Dean of Executive and Enterprise Education and professor of Entrepreneurial Leadership at Babson College.
 Throughout her expansive career, Elaine has worked as a senior executive for companies such as American Express, Enhance Financial Services, The Children’s Place, and PDI International.
 She’s also consulted with many global companies including BMW, Citibank, AT&T, Colgate Palmolive, Pepsi, and many more.

 Elaine is a founding member, chapter co-chair, and a member of the advisory board of WomenCorporateDirectors Foundation (WCD), the only global membership organization, and community of women corporate directors.